dgerabagi/aiascent-dev/flattened_repo.md

 const markdownFormattingInstruction = `
 Use standard GitHub Flavored Markdown for all formatting.
 - For lists, use compact formatting.
-Each list item should be a single, compact line without extra blank lines between items or within a single item.
-For example, write "1.
-First item" instead of "1.
-First item\\n\\n   More text.".
+The content must be on the same line as the bullet or number.
+For example, write "- First item" and NOT "-
+First item".
 - For inline code, use single backticks, for example: \`DCE.vsix\`.
 Do not add blank lines before or after inline code.
 - For multi-line code blocks, use triple backticks with a language identifier.
 - For tables, use standard markdown table syntax with pipes and hyphens.
+Do not use HTML tags like <br> inside tables; use markdown newlines if necessary and supported by the renderer.
 - Avoid using HTML tags like <kbd>.
 Use markdown alternatives, like backticks for commands.
 `;